DiogoM14/juliomchado/README.md

 * :heavy_check_mark: HTML
 * **And more others**

-:books: Always studying to improve my skills and make a better job.
+:books: Always studying to improve my skills and do a better job.

-About me: I like to technology :nerd_face:, games :video_game:, develop :computer:, netflix, converse....
+About me: I like technology :nerd_face:, games :video_game:, developing :computer:, netflix, talk...

 Contacts:
 <br/> :email: juliocarlos00@hotmail.com